chrismpettyjohn/instinct-revised/docs/docs/Libraries/Web/Core/Services/GuestBook.md

 ## Description
-The Guestbook Service is responsible for any logic pertaining profile guestbooks
+The Guestbook Service is responsible for any logic pertaining to profile guestbooks

 ## Usage
 ```typescript